ichbinheimdall/now-playing/README.md

 </div>

 ## About
-A minimal static page that embeds kittinan's Spotify profile card.
-No backend, no API keys—just HTML, CSS, and a tiny script for auto-refresh.
+A single-file static page showing my current Spotify track.
+No backend, no API keys — just one HTML file.

 ## Usage
 ```bash